ninamutty/rolodex/README.md

 - Continue utilizing jQuery, HTML & CSS knowledge
 - Create a responsive, dynamic look & feel

-## Overall Requirements
+## Requirements
-Your application shall be a single-page application that has interactive features.
-It will use a local storage component, and not connect to a "real" database.
+Your application shall be a single-page application that has interactive features, allowing the user to view a list of contacts, add new contacts into it, and view the details for a selected contact.
+Optionally your application will support editing the data for the selected contact.

-Each contact should consist of:
+### Wave 1
+When wave 1 is complete your application should:
+- Have a Backbone **Model** subclass called `Contact`.
+This model should have these attributes:
   - Name
   - E-mail address
-- Phone Number
+  - Phone number

-### Wave 1
-- Create a single Backbone **Model** object, Contact, using static data
+- Have a single instance of `Contact` created from static data.
+- Have a Backbone **View** subclass called `ContactView`.
-- Utilize this Model to show a single contact card on the contact list
+- Display a single contact card on the contact list.
+This contact card should:
+  - Be implemented by using `Contact` and `ContactView` together.
-  - This contact card shall show the name only and no details
+  - Show the name only, no other contact details.

 ### Wave 2
-- Add the functionality to create a **new** Contact object (we will not longer use static data)
+When wave 2 is complete your application should:
+- Have a Backbone **Collection** subclass called `Rolodex`.
+This collection should use the model `Contact`.
-- Update the contact list to show all contact cards using a **Collection**
+- Display a list of contact cards (as in Wave 1) using the `Rolodex` collection.
+This list should update when a new entry is added to collection.
+- Have a form for creating new contacts.
+The form should:
+  - Have inputs fields for each attribute on `Contact`.
+  - Have "Save" and "Cancel" buttons.
+  - When "Save" is clicked:
+    - Create a new `Contact` instance from the inputs.
+    - Add that new instance to the `Rolodex` collection.
+    - Clear all input fields.
+  - When "Cancel" is clicked:
+    - Clear all input fields.

 ### Wave 3
-- Add the functionality that will show the Contact **details**.
-You should be able to:
-  - Click the contact card from the contact list to see all Contact fields in a modal
-  - Close the contact card by clicking a "close" button or when the details modal loses focus
+In this wave we will implement a **modal** element for viewing the full details of a single contact selected from the contacts list.

+A modal (or modal window) is a section of your UI that appears on top of the rest of the page, and "steals the focus" from the page beneath it.
+When another section of the page is clicked upon, the modal disappears.
+One example of a modal is the [user registration/sign-in form on imgur](http://ui-patterns.com/patterns/modal-windows/examples/16841).
+You can see many more examples of modals [on this webpage](http://ui-patterns.com/patterns/modal-windows/examples).

+When wave 3 is complete your application should:
+- Allow the user to select a `Contact` by clicking upon its card in the contacts list.
+- Have a contact details modal.
+It should:
+  - Be displayed when a contact card is selected.
+  - Use the provided template for contact details.
+  - Fill in the template with attributes from the selected `Contact`.
+  - Be removed from the page when any other part of the page is clicked upon.

-#### Optional Requirements
+### Optional Enhancements
 - Add the functionality that will allow you to **edit** the Contact
   - This should be triggered from the contact details modal, using an edit button or some other edit method
   - When a Contact is updated, the contact list should be updated, if necessary